capnproto/capnproto/doc/cxx.md

   If you are dynamically linking against the system's shared copy of `libcapnp`, don't worry about its binary size.
 Remember that only the code which you actually use will be paged into RAM, and those pages are shared with other applications on the system.

+  Also remember to strip your binary.
+In particular, `libcapnpc` (the schema parser) has excessively large symbol names caused by its use of template-based parser combinators.
+Stripping the binary greatly reduces its size.

+* The Cap'n Proto library has lots of debug-only asserts that are removed `#define NDEBUG`, including in headers.
+If you care at all about performance, you should compile your production binaries with the `-DNDEBUG` compiler flag.
+In fact, if Cap'n Proto detects that you have optimization enabled but have not defined `NDEBUG`, it will define it for you (with a warning), unless you define `DEBUG` or `KJ_DEBUG` to explicitly request debugging.

+### Security Tips

+Cap'n Proto has not yet undergone security review.
+It most likely has some vulnerabilities.
+You should not attempt to decode Cap'n Proto messages from sources you don't trust at this time.

+However, assuming the Cap'n Proto implementation hardens up eventually, then the following security tips will apply.

+* It is highly recommended that you enable exceptions.
+When compiled with `-fno-exceptions`, Cap'n Proto categorizes exceptions into "fatal" and "recoverable" varieties.
+Fatal exceptions cause the server to crash, while recoverable exceptions are handled by logging an error and returning a "safe" garbage value.
+Fatal is preferred in cases where it's unclear what kind of garbage value would constitute "safe".
+The more of the library you use, the higher the chance that you will leave yourself open to the possibility that an attacker could trigger a fatal exception somewhere.
+If you enable exceptions, then you can catch the exception instead of crashing, and return an error just to the attacker rather than to everyone using your server.

+  Basic parsing of Cap'n Proto messages shouldn't ever trigger fatal exceptions (assuming the implementation is not buggy).
+However, the dynamic API -- especially if you are loading schemas controlled by the attacker -- is much more exception-happy.
+If you cannot use exceptions, then you are advised to avoid the dynamic API when dealing with untrusted data.

+* If you need to process schemas from untrusted sources, take them in binary format, not text.
+  The text parser is a much larger attack surface and not designed to be secure.
+For instance, as of this writing, it is trivial to deadlock the parser by simply writing a constant whose value depends on itself.

+* Cap'n Proto automatically applies two artificial limits on messages for security reasons: a limit on nesting dept, and a limit on total bytes traversed.

+  * The nesting depth limit is designed to prevent stack overflow when handling a deeply-nested recursive type, and defaults to 64.
+If your types aren't recursive, it is highly unlikely that you would ever hit this limit, and even if they are recursive, it's still unlikely.

+  * The traversal limit is designed to defend against maliciously-crafted messages which use pointer cycles or overlapping objects to make a message appear much larger than it looks off the wire.
+While cycles and overlapping objects are illegal, they are hard to detect reliably.
+    Instead, Cap'n Proto places a limit on how many bytes worth of objects you can _dereference_ before it throws an exception.
+This limit is assessed every time you follow a pointer.
+By default, the limit is 64MiB (this may change in the future).  `StreamFdMessageReader` will actually reject upfront any message which is larger than the traversal limit, even before you start reading it.

+    If you need to write your code in such a way that you might frequently re-read the same pointers, instead of increasing the traversal limit to the point where it is no longer useful, consider simply copying the message into a new `MallocMessageBuilder` before starting.
+Then, the traversal limit will be enforced only during the copy.
+There is no traversal limit on objects once they live in a `MessageBuilder`, even if you use `.asReader()` to convert a particular object's builder to the corresponding reader type.

+  Both limits may be increased using `capnp::ReaderOptions`, defined in `capnp/message.h`.

+* Remember that enums on the wire may have a numeric value that does not match any value defined in the schema.
+Your `switch()` statements must always have a safe default case.

 ## Lessons Learned from Protocol Buffers